RyanDC1/React-Q-A-NLP-Module/README.md

 <br><br>

 # Working
 BERT (Bidirectional Encoder Representations from Transformers) is based on a deep learning model called Transformers.
-As opposed to processing each word in a sentence sequentially, the transformer processes the entire sentence at once allowing it to learn the context of a giver word.
-This mechanism is known as self attention.
+As opposed to processing each word in a sentence sequentially, the BERT model processes the entire sentence at once allowing it to learn the context of a given word.

 # Technologies Used<br>
 **React** - open-source front-end JavaScript library.<br>